ischurov/ilya.schurov.com-hugo-academic/content/post/adjoint-method/index.md

 \end{equation}
 $${{< /math >}}

 where $h_N\equiv y$.
-(I am intentionally start the summation from $i=N$ and then decrease $i$ until it equals $1$ for consistency with the previous equation and the algorithm below.)
-This equation looks simple, and, moreover, there exists efficient algorithm to calculate its right-hand side.
+(I intentionally start the summation from $i=N$ and then decrease $i$ until it equals $1$ for consistency with the previous equation and the algorithm below.)
+This equation looks simple, and, moreover, there exists an efficient algorithm to calculate its right-hand side.
 First, note that equations $\eqref{nablaLstep1}$-$\eqref{nablaLstep2}$ are immediately generalized as

 {{< math >}}$$
 \begin{equation}